Zi-angZhang/pytorch-load-faster/README.md

 ## 深度学习中的CPU、IO瓶颈

+# !!! important!
+I am stilling working on this project, no significant optimization has been done yet!

 ### 问题的提出

 I found large batch size (i.e. 128) can conserve significant amount of time when training a deep learning model (i.e. SRCNN by He. et. al) compared to smaller batch implementation (i.e. 8).
 Considering the importance of small batch training in fine tuning, I decided to dive to such problem and solve it in a elegant manner.